 To an outsider, this appears to be “conversation dominance”.
 It suggests that the “aspie” is not interested in the opinions and subjects of other people.

-People with Asperger's are constantly thinking about their interests and apparently this isn't the case with “normal” people.
+Autistic people are constantly thinking about their interests and apparently this isn't the case with “normal” people.
 When you're talking, you tend to say what you're thinking- and for us, it's pretty obvious what that is.
 In fact, it's hard for us to concentrate on other topics especially if, like “today's weather” or “last night’s sports game”, they seem to lack conversational depth.

 This is an area where we can improve simply by trying to rein in our exposure of the special interest and trying to listen to others.
 It takes practice but it's an important skill to learn.